 The Te Whakakaha Conservation Trust was founded to ensure the long-term survival of the ancient and critically endangered Ōtawa Hochstetters frog species (LeiopelmahochstetteriŌtawa).
 The Ōtawa Hochstetter’s frog is genetically distinct from other species and its only known habitat is in this former quarry site.
 In protecting the frogs on Public Conservation Land the Trust has support from DOC, the Bay of Plenty Regional Council, Western Bay of Plenty District Council, Forest and Bird, and local iwi Waitaha and Tapuika.

 The restoration of this previously quarried site benefits not only the frog population but other native wildlife as well.
 The range of native birds inhabiting the area is broad and includes New Zealand falcon (karearea), North Island forest parrot (kaka), bellbird (korimako), and North Island robin (totowai).

 As a longer-term direction the Trust is keen to see the Otawa Sanctuary Area as a wildlife corridor and track network that extends from Otanewainuku through Oropi Forest to Otawa Scenic Reserve.
 Te Whakahaka Trust has a draft Biodiversity Management Plan in preparation with the Bay of Plenty Regional Council which will be incorporated into a strategic plan for the ecological and recreational management of the area.

 The functions of the volunteers of the Trust include pest control, planting, fundraising, education, managing local recreation and networking on behalf of the environment.

 You can also support us by making a donation.
-Please see below for bank details to make a direct transfer, and please also contact us by email so that we can thank you.
+Please contact us for bank details to make a direct transfer or for further information about our organisation.

 Find Out More